Art-of-WiFi/UniFi-API-browser/README.md

 - fbagnol: https://github.com/fbagnol/class.unifi.php

 ### Installation
 Installation of this tool is quite straightforward.
 The easiest way to do this is by using git clone which also allows for easy updates.
-Open up a terminal window on your server and cd to the root folder of you web server (on Ubuntu this is /var/www/html) and execute the following command from your command prompt:
+- open up a terminal window on your server and cd to the root folder of you web server (on Ubuntu this is /var/www/html) and execute the following command from your command prompt:
 ```
 git clone https://github.com/malle-pietje/Unifi-API-browser.git
 ```
-When git is done cloning, follow the steps below to configure the settings for access to your Unifi Controller's API.
+- when git is done cloning, follow the steps below to configure the settings for access to your Unifi Controller's API.

 ### Configuration
 - credentials for access to the Unifi Controller API need to be configured in the file named "config.template.php" which should be copied/renamed to "config.php" before using the Unifi API browser tool